 Mercedes-Benz sets up production of electric vehicles in the United States.
 The company plans to produce Mercedes-Benz EQ SUV models at its Tuscaloosa, Alabama passenger-car plant celebrating its 20th anniversary this year.
 In addition, a battery plant will be built.
 In total, $1 billion will be invested in the expansion of the manufacturing footprint in the region, which is expected to create more than 600 jobs.

 The announcement was part of the 20-year celebration of Mercedes-Benz U.S. International (MBUSI).
 Located in Tuscaloosa County, Alabama, the facility is the worldwide production location for the GLE, GLS and GLE Coupe SUVs, as well as for the C-Class sedan for North America.
-In 2016, the plant produced more than 310,000 vehicles.
+In 2018, the plant produced about 240,000 vehicles.
 MBUSI currently employs more than 3,700 team members and supports 10,000+ jobs at suppliers and service providers in the region.

 Local job generator since two decades